Personalization as a Shortcut for Few-Shot Backdoor Attack against Text-to-Image Diffusion Models: Experiments

 \subsection{Experimental Setup}

-\textbf{Target model.} For \texttt{nouveau-token} and \texttt{legacy-token} backdoor attacks, we adopt the mode of Textual Inversion and DreamBooth respectively.
+\textbf{Target model.} We adopt the mode of Textual Inversion and DreamBooth respectively as examples to evaluate \texttt{nouveau-token} and \texttt{legacy-token} backdoor attacks.
 To be specific, we follow the implementation of Textual Inversion \cite{TI_code} and DreamBooth \cite{DB_code} in \textbf{Hugging Face}.
-In their detailed implementation, they perform on the same target model (the same tokenizer (\ie, the CLIP \cite{radford2021learning} tokenizer), the same text encoder (\ie, the text model from CLIP \cite{radford2021learning}), the same image autoencoder (\ie, a Variational Autoencoder (VAE) \cite{kingma2013auto} model), and the same conditional diffusion model (\ie, conditional 2D UNet model)).
+In their detailed implementation, they perform on the same target model (the same tokenizer (\ie, the CLIP \cite{radford2021learning} tokenizer), the same text encoder (\ie, the text model from CLIP), the same image autoencoder (\ie, a Variational Autoencoder (VAE) model), and the same conditional diffusion model (\ie, conditional 2D UNet model)).
 Thus we can compare these two backdoor methods fairly.

-\textbf{Evaluation metric.} We evaluate the performance of the backdoor using the widely acknowledged metric attack success rate (ASR).
+\textbf{Evaluation metric.} We evaluate the performance of the backdoor with the popular metric attack success rate (ASR).
 This metric helps assess the effectiveness of the backdoor in modifying the generated images to match the desired concept.
 We use the pre-trained CLIP model \cite{CLIP_code} to distinguish whether the concept in generated images is modified by the backdoor.
+We also use Frechet Inception Distance (FID) \cite{parmar2022aliased} to evaluate the quality of the generated images.
+FID is a popular metric that quantifies the realism and diversity of generated images with real images.

 \textbf{Implementation details.} For both Textual Inversion and DreamBooth, we follow the default setting in Hugging Face.
 Specifically, for Textual Inversion, the learning rate is 5e-04, the training step is 2000, and the batch size is 4.
 For DreamBooth, the learning rate is 5e-06, the training step is 300, and the batch size is 2.
-In terms of the prior preservation class of DreamBooth, we choose the class in the text prompt for better backdoor performance.
-In backdoor injection, we always use six images to represent a specific object.
+In backdoor injection, we use 4-6 images to represent a specific object.
 The images are from the concept images open-sourced by DreamBooth \cite{DB_image}.
-All the experiments are run on a Ubuntu system with an NVIDIA V100 of 32G RAM.
+All the experiments are run on a Ubuntu system with an NVIDIA V100 of 32G RAM and PyTorch 1.10.